- by Barney Davey

 Learn these how to sell art tips that will get you results and make you happy!

 For most artists, making art comes easier than selling it.
 It’s the old left brain versus right brain thing at work.
-If the truth is told, most people are not fond of trying to sell things.
+If the truth be told, most people are not fond of trying to sell things.
 It falls right behind public speaking in popularity in the “Things I don’t want to do” category.

 The reality is you can’t get away from selling things if you have a business.
 You must sell your products or services—it’s the only way to earn money.